dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 NuCalm is deployed alongside SSP in the Prism Central VM.
 NuCalm consumes multiple Nutanix internal services and is not a standalone component.
 By extension, users must have a Nutanix Prism Central VM to enable NuCalm functionality.

+**Use Cases**

+- Automation for complex applications
+   - Not only provisioning, but also self service.
+- Enable application self service for multiple teams
+   - Setup Complex applications with a single click.
+   - Quickly get dev/test environments ready to go.
+- Single view to provision and manage hybrid clouds
+   - Private hypervisors and public cloud together.

 WHAT: NuCalm Components
 ***********************